 While LACMA is temporarily closed to the public, our mission remains to celebrate centuries of creativity and inspiring human endeavors.
-We’ve asked various members of the museum’s staff to share which favorite LACMA artworks—from ancient to modern, from world-renowned to more obscure—they would love to have in their homes during this time.
+We’ve asked various members of the museum’s staff to share which favorite LACMA artworks—from ancient to modern, from East to West, from world-renowned to more obscure—they would love to have in their homes during this time.

 François Boucher’s Study of a Cabbage

 François Boucher is synonymous with the flamboyant Rococo style and would eventually become painter to the French royal court, but for the drawing Study of a Cabbage he applied his talents to a rather humble object.
 He portrays the cabbage with a delicate and animated hand and gives this rustic table vegetable the same sort of attention he would have given Madame de Pompadour’s skirt.
 They’re given equal treatment in the eye of the artist, and you get a real sense of his love of drawing.

 Paul Cezanne’s Study of Nudes Diving